lekhmanrus/symath-application/README.md

 symath-application
 ==================

-UI for libsymath-js baased on node-webkit
+UI for libsymath-js based on node-webkit